kvtkvt/node_project/README.md

 # My aim for this project.

-I have not used more library or implemented so much functionality, my focus was only on
+I have not used more library or implemented so much functionality, my focus was only on.

-* Want to Use MVC Apraoch.
 * Famalier with NODE.JS (async,chaining,promise).
 * Getting used to with Express.
+* Want to Use MVC Apraoch.
-* Getting used to with mongoose(crud functionality).
+* Getting used to with mongoose(crud operation).
+* Clean code readable code.
+* Server side templating EJS.

 ## Mvc Detail